St. Joseph County Infirmary

-St. Joseph County Infirmary, also known as Portage Manor, is a historic sanitarium located at South Bend, St. Joseph County, Indiana.
+St. Joseph County Infirmary, also known as Portage Manor, is a historic sanitarium located at South Bend, Indiana.
 The main building was built in 1906, and is a two-story, Classical Revival style red brick building with two wings.
 It features a two-story pedimented portico supported by four Ionic order columns.
 Also on the property is a contributing brick smokehouse.
 It was originally constructed as a county home for the elderly and incapacitated indigent.

 It was listed on the National Register of Historic Places in 2000.
 As of 2024, it is permanently closed and slated to be destroyed.